surajjagdev/cryptographs/README.md

 ### Features

 Search, save favourite crytocurrency.
 View real-time market-value on graphs and compare with fan-favourite crytocurrencies.
+Also, using React context (sort of like redux passing state down using store).

 ### Contibutions